amit0523/generic-doubly-linked-list-library/README.md

 data safely resides in the elements.

-**I have uploaded the code of the C library (generic_doubly_linked_list_library.c) and also the code of the test programs that show how to use this library as a 'sorted list' and 'map'.**
+**I have uploaded the code of the C library (generic_doubly_linked_list_library.c) and also the code of the test programs that show how to use this library as a 'sorted list' and as a 'map'.**
 <br>
 <br>
 <ins>**The source files in this repository are:**</ins>